svermeulen/vim-yoink/README.md

 ## <a id="shada-support"></a>Persistent/Shared History

-When `g:yoinkSavePersistently` is set to 1, the yank history will be saved persistently by taking advantage of Neovim's "ShaDa" feature (Note: therefore this is not possible with Vim).
+When `g:yoinkSavePersistently` is set to 1, the yank history will be saved persistently by taking advantage of Neovim's "ShaDa" feature (however this is not supported for Vim)

-You can also use this feature to sync the yank history across multiple running instances of vim by updating Neovim's shada file by running `:wshada` in the first instance and then `rshada` in the second instance.
+You can also use this feature to sync the yank history across multiple running instances of vim by updating Neovim's shada file.
+For example, if you execute `:wshada` in the first instance and then `rshada` in the second instance, the second instance will be synced with the yank history in the first instance.
+If this becomes a common operation you might consider using key bindings for this.

 ## System Clipboard